 The workload in the IMC program is comparable to graduate-level courses offered in traditional classroom-based programs.
-However, it is much more intensive since IMC course sessions run only nine weeks.
+However, it is much more intensive since IMC course sessions run only eight weeks.
 Most students spend approximately 12-15 hours per week on each course.

 - Can I take time off from my coursework once I enter the program?

 The program is flexible and you can take some time off for personal reasons if necessary.
 However, the IMC program doesn’t encourage long breaks, and it is University Policy that students must complete all graduate degree requirements within eight years of beginning the initial coursework of the program.